meadsteve/meadsteve.github.io/_posts/2022-09-27-making-python-fast-for-free.markdown

 For now I've completely ignored the fact that mypyc is described as alpha quality.
 I have my escape hatch of maintaining a pure python build alongside the compiled one.

+## Extra - response to reddit & hacker news comments

+### What was the total diff of the change?
+The diff for me is relatively large because I also need to change to setuptools and build a workflow around this but for anyone interested [here is the full diff](https://github.com/meadsteve/lagom/compare/22d670facf6acd2e5db33278aff32b64daf609cf...2.0.0)